The Center for Health, Work & Environment recognizes key partners in its second annual recognition eventJul 16, 2021

 “I have to admit that I enjoy going to work, talking to workers and employers and trying to make workplaces safer,” said Herb at the ceremony.
 “I appreciate what both Lee and Steve have done with the Center, their energy and leadership not just as Colorado leaders, but world leaders in safety and health.
 We are so lucky to have resources like the faculty at CSU and CU to make workplaces safer in Colorado and the world.”

 Adelante Community Development was awarded the Community Impact Award.
-The local public health agency was recognized for its exemplary commitment and leadership in addressing the health, safety, and well-being of workers in the region.
+The community group was recognized for its exemplary commitment and leadership in addressing the health, safety, and well-being of workers in the region.
 Adelante is committed to providing resources and support for Latino employer and worker communities in Colorado.

 Adelante has had a significant impact in the past year helping hundreds of Latino business owners and their workforce respond to the COVID-19 pandemic.
 They have provided funding to keep entrepreneurs and small businesses open and partnered with local public health agencies to guide employers through a WhatsApp chat.
 In the past six months, Adelante has helped ensure vaccine equity by running COVID vaccine drives across Aurora and the Denver Metro area, delivering vaccines to over 2,500 Latino community members per day.